Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Proof of Theorem

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Feng Yan} received the B.S. degree from Huazhong University of Science and Technology, China, in 2005 and the M.S. degree from Southeast University, China, in 2008, both in electrical engineering.
-He is currently pursuing the Ph.D degree in the Network and Computer Science Department, at Telecom ParisTech, Paris, France.
-His current research interests are in the areas of wireless communications and wireless networks, with emphasis on applications of homology theory in wireless networks. \end{IEEEbiography}
+He received the Ph.D. degree in 2013 from Telecom ParisTech, Paris, France.
+He is currently a postdoc in Telecom Bretagne, Rennes, France.
+His current research interests are in the areas of wireless communications and wireless networks, with emphasis on applications of homology theory, stochastic geometry in wireless networks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Philippe Martins} received a M.S. degree in signal processing and another M.S. degree in networking and computer science from Orsay University and ESIGETEL France, in 1996.
 He received the Ph.D. degree with honors in electrical engineering from Telecom ParisTech, Paris, France, in 2000.